RuedigerMoeller/kontraktor/README.md

 Kontraktor can be used as a model to deal with **concurrency and parallelism**, however its perfectly valid to just make use of Kontraktors **remoting** to ease creation of distributed 'Microservice' alike application topologies.

+**2.0 state**

+Core functionality is stable.
+For Remoting only TCP-based remoting could be considered stable.
+WebSockets, Http remoting has been moved to 4k project currently alpha at best :-).

 **2.0 documentation**

 check [wiki](https://github.com/RuedigerMoeller/kontraktor/wiki).